agateau/doxyqml/README.md

 # Telling Doxygen to use Doxyqml

-To tell Doxygen about Doxyqml you must make a few changes to your Doxygen file.
+To tell Doxygen about Doxyqml you must make a few changes to your Doxygen configuration file.

 1. Add the .qml extension to the `FILTER_PATTERNS` key: